SAG Awards nominate ‘Barbie,’ ‘Oppenheimer,’ snub DiCaprio

 Most notably left out of that group was Yorgos Lanthimos’ “Poor Things,” which on Sunday won best comedy/musical at the Golden Globes.
 The film’s star, Emma Stone, was nominated for best female actor while Willem Dafoe (but not Mark Ruffalo) was nominated for best supporting male actor.

+But those were far from the only snubs in the nominations announced by Issa Rae, a co-star in both “Barbie” and “American Fiction,” and Kumail Nanjiani on Instagram Live.

 Nominated for best actor were Bradley Cooper (“Maestro”), Colman Domingo (“Rustin”), Paul Giamatti (“The Holdovers”), Murphy and Wright.
 DiCaprio had long been seen as a presumed nominee for his performance in Martin Scorsese’s “Killers of the Flower Moon.”
-Lily Gladstone, who is poised to potentially make history at the Oscars, was among the best female actor nominees.
+Lily Gladstone, who is poised to potentially make history at the Oscars, was among the best female actor nominees, while Robert De Niro was nominated for best supporting male actor.

-Todd Hayne’s “May December” was completely shut out.
-Charles Melton was expected to be among the supporting male actors.
+Todd Hayne’s “May December” was completely shut out, as was Celine Song’s tender love story, “Past Lives.”
+Charles Melton, co-star of “May December,” was expected to be among the supporting male actors.
 And neither Sandra Hüller (“Anatomy of a Fall”) nor Fantasia Barrino (“The Color Purple”) scored individual nominations.

 The SAG Awards are closely watched as an Oscar bellwether.
-Their picks don’t always align exactly with those of the film academy, but seldom is a best-picture or acting winner not nominated first by SAG.
-That means any best-picture hopes for films like “Poor Things” just took a hit.
+Their picks don’t always align exactly with those of the film academy, but seldom is a best picture or acting winner not nominated first by SAG.
+That means any best picture hopes for films like “Poor Things” just took a hit.
+“Past Lives,” Celine Song’s tender love story, also was set back.

 The last two best-ensemble winners — “Everything Everywhere All at Once” and “CODA” — went on to win best picture at the Oscars.